raml-org/raml-tutorial-08/tutorial.md

 By having your resourceTypes, traits, schemas, and examples namespaced, you are able to prevent collisions and only use the components of a library that you choose - keeping your specification clean, and your code reusable.

+### Fragments

+(coming soon)

+### Overlays and Extensions

+(coming soon)

+## Security

+(coming soon)

+## Extending RAML with Annotations

+(coming soon)

 ## Going Further

 Hopefully this tutorial has helped you master the RAML specification, but there are many more resources and much more you can do with the RESTful API Modeling Language.
-There are also more advanced features for code reusability and extensibility (such as Data Types, Annotations, and Overlays) as well as numerous mechanisms to describe your API's security schemes.

 Be sure to visit the official RAML website for more on these features, as well as additional resources, and a list of over 100 open source projects designed to make designing, building, testing,documenting, and sharing your API easier.